Saint-Sylvestre coup d'état: Aftermath

 Officially, eight people died in fighting during the coup, including former Minister of Foreign Affairs Maurice Dejean.
 Afterwards, Bokassa's officers went around the country, arresting Dacko's political allies and close friends, including Simon Samba, Jean-Paul Douate and 64 presidential security guards, who were all taken to Ngaragba Prison.
 Prosper Mounoumbaye, the director of the presidential security, fled to the Democratic Republic of the Congo.
 Weeks later, he was detained by the Congolese authorities and handed over to Bokassa on 23 January 1966.
 At Camp Kassaï, he was beaten and tortured to death, in full view of Bokassa, Banza and Dacko.
 Jean Izamo met a similar fate: he was transferred to Ngaragba Prison on 10 January, but was tortured to death by the month's end.
 President Dacko's life was spared, as Bokassa wanted international recognition for his government and France had threatened to cut off aid to the CAR if Dacko was killed.
 Bokassa had Dacko detained in a small room at Camp Kassaï, where he was cut off from communication with the outside world and placed on a highly restrictive diet.
 On 1 February, he was taken to Camp de Roux, where he remained in isolation.

 In the meantime, Bokassa engaged in self-promotion before the media, showing his countrymen his French army medals, and displaying his strength, fearlessness and masculinity.
 In an attempt to preserve calm, he ordered all civil servants to return to their work under threat of dismissal.
 He formed a new government called the Revolutionary Council, invalidated the constitution and dissolved the National Assembly, calling it "a lifeless organ no longer representing the people".
 In his address to the nation, Bokassa claimed that the government would hold elections in the future, a new assembly would be formed, and a new constitution would be written.
 He also told his countrymen that he would give up his power after the communist threat had been eliminated, the economy stabilized, and corruption rooted out.
 President Bokassa allowed MESAN to continue functioning, but barred all other political organizations from the country.
-In the coming months, Bokassa imposed a number of new rules and regulations: men and women between the ages of 18 to 55 had to provide proof that they had jobs, or else they would be fined or imprisoned; begging was banned; tom-tom playing was allowed during the nights and weekends; and a "morality brigade" was formed in the capital to monitor bars and dance halls.
+In the coming months, Bokassa imposed a number of new rules and regulations: men and women between the ages of 18 and 55 had to provide proof that they had jobs, or else they would be fined or imprisoned; begging was banned; tom-tom playing was allowed during the nights and weekends; and a "morality brigade" was formed in the capital to monitor bars and dance halls.
 Polygamy, dowries and female circumcision were all abolished.
 Bokassa also opened a public transport system in Bangui and subsidized the creation of two national orchestras.